kubernetes/kubernetes/contrib/prometheus/README.md

 You can launch prometheus easily, by simply running.

+`kubectl create -f contrib/prometheus/prometheus-all.json`

+Then (edit the publicIP field in prometheus-service to be a public ip on one of your kubelets),

+and run

-`kubectl create -f cluster/addons/prometheus/prometheus-all.json`
+`kubectl create -f contrib/prometheus/prometheus-service.json`

-This will bind to port 9090 locally.
-You can see the prometheus database at that URL.
+Now, you can access the service `wget 10.0.1.89:9090`, and build graphs.

-# How it works
+## How it works

 This is a v1beta3 based, containerized prometheus ReplicationController, which scrapes endpoints which are readable on the KUBERNETES_RO service (the internal kubernetes service running in the default namespace, which is visible to all pods).